Home » Articles » 5 Brutal misconceptions in the Philippine BPO industry

 2. The job is so easy, why do they get paid a lot?

-This is one of those brutal misconceptions because while it’s true that employees in the BPO get paid a lot higher than regular day jobs, there is no truth to the perception that the “job is easy”.
+This is one of those brutal misconceptions because while it’s true that employees in the BPO get paid a lot more than regular day jobs, there is no truth to the perception that the “job is easy.”

 Get the complete toolkit, free

 It’s actually very challenging and requires skills that most regular folks do not have.
-These skills are critical for their success in the BPO and such need to be compensated accordingly.
+These skills are critical for their success in the BPO and must be compensated accordingly.

 3. Working in the BPO is a dead-end job